GuilhermeDBeitum/GuilhermeDBeitum/README.md

   <hr>

 </h2>
+Hello there, my name is Guilherme Douglas Beitum.
 Committed to the service to be performed, I act in the best possible way, always using good logical reasoning, I have experience with systems, dashboards, devops methodology and various tools.
 I am passionate about creating beautiful, functional and accessible user interfaces.